Every day, hundreds of thousands of blogs are started, thousands of books are published, and hundreds of businesses are created.

 However, at some point, we might find that nothing is working for our original hypothesis.
 At this point, it’s time to change strategy - or, in Lean Startup terms, pivot.

 "Life is too short to build something nobody wants." - Ash Maurya

 Below is a video by Ash Maurya, author of Lean Running, who explains how to create products efficiently and effectively, why most startups fail, and how you can avoid making the same mistake:

-**Note: Check out Maurya’s amazing, free lean canvas tool here.
-It will help you map out an effective, simple business plan (and if you have a hard time filling it out, it probably means you’re missing a key piece of the puzzle for your own business.
-In effect, this will help you avoid creating a product that no one wants)
+If you have a hard time filling it out, it probably means you're missing a key piece of the puzzle for your own business.
+This will help you avoid creating a product that no one wants.

 Pivoting means changing your business or business model.